bell-kevin/mealApp/README.md

 ## How to:

-Create one app. for both Android and iOS (Apple) using one computer alorithm for both apps.
+Create one app. for both Android and iOS (Apple) using one computer algorithm for both apps.
 You'll need Visual Studio Code and Android Studio to get started:

 https://code.visualstudio.com/download